dhruvasagar/go-wasm-demo/docs/presentations/PRESENTATION_30MIN.md

 ### Quick Q&A (5 minutes)

-**"Isn't WASM bigger than JS?"** → Yes, but it replaces thousands of lines of duplicated logic + enables offline functionality.
+**"Isn't WASM bigger than JS?"** → Yes, but eliminates code duplication + enables offline functionality.

-**"How do you debug WASM?"** → Debug your Go business logic with excellent Go tooling, then deploy to WASM.
+**"How do you debug WASM?"** → Debug your Go logic with Go tooling, then deploy to WASM.

-**"Browser compatibility?"** → 95%+ coverage in modern browsers.
-Fallback to JS for older ones.
+**"Browser compatibility?"** → 95%+ modern browser coverage.
+Progressive enhancement for older ones.

-**"When does performance matter?"** → WASM isn't always faster, but it's always consistent.
-For business logic, consistency > raw speed.

 ---